wp-plugins/thrivehive/readme.txt

 == Changelog ==
-V 0.59: Fixing but with getting blog post content
+V 1.00  MAJOR Release integrating with the new Thrivehive wordpress interface V 0.59: Fixing but with getting blog post content
 V 0.58: Changing the method for getting public previews V 0.54: Added rewrite flushing on activation